SOTAlign: Semi-Supervised Alignment of Unimodal Vision and Language Models via Optimal Transport: Choice of Divergence

-This formulation is similar to that proposed by \citet{van2023snekhorn} for the purpose of dimensionality reduction and generalizes \citep{shi2024otclip} beyond $K^*=I_n$.
+Then, we define the KLOT divergence as This formulation is similar to that proposed by \citet{van2023snekhorn} for the purpose of dimensionality reduction and generalizes \citep{shi2024otclip} beyond $K^*=I_n$.

 The main limitation of KLOT \eqref{eq:KL_ot} is that $OT_{\epsilon}(K)$ does not admit a closed-form solution.
 While the Sinkhorn algorithm \cite{cuturi2013sinkhorn} provides fast convergence on GPUs, computing the gradient $\nabla_K OT_{\epsilon}(K)$ remains challenging.
 Existing approaches rely either on backpropagating through the Sinkhorn iterations by unrolling the algorithm \cite{genevay2018learning}, which induces a severe memory bottleneck, or on implicit differentiation techniques \cite{eisenberger2022unified}, which significantly increase time complexity.
-We \emph{fully address} this limitation by deriving an explicit expression for the gradient (Theorem~\ref{th:gradient}). \begin{theorem} For any transport plan $P \in \Pi_n$,
+We \emph{fully address} this limitation by deriving an explicit expression for the gradient (Theorem~\ref{th:gradient}). \begin{theorem} The gradient of the KLOT divergence is,

-Proof is provided in Appendix \ref{appendix_ot}. \end{theorem} As illustrated in Figure~\ref{fig:memory_sinhkorn}, our approach removes the memory bottleneck inherent to Sinkhorn unrolling and can be up to $50\times$ faster than implicit differentiation (Figure~\ref{fig:time_sinhkorn}).
+Proof is provided in Appendix \ref{appendix_ot}.
+We also refer to this blog post \cite{inverse_ot_unrolling}, which draws an insightful connection to the Monge Gap regularizer \citep{uscidda2023monge}. \end{theorem} As illustrated in Figure~\ref{fig:memory_sinhkorn}, our approach removes the memory bottleneck inherent to Sinkhorn unrolling and can be up to $50\times$ faster than implicit differentiation (Figure~\ref{fig:time_sinhkorn}).
 This is a general result that could potentially apply to a range of OT-based methods using similar objectives, including recent approaches in model alignment and contrastive learning \citep{van2023snekhorn, mo2023sclip, shi2024otclip}.